frappe/erpnext/erpnext/docs/user/manual/en/schools/setup/room.md

 # Room

-A classroom is a learning space, a room in which both children and adults learn about things.
+A classroom is a space (room or lab) where you want to schedule courses or examinations.
 A room in an educational institute can be a Class room, a laboratory or a Examination hall.

 The Room doctype allows you to record the room number and the seating capacity for a classroom.
 Once a room is created Course schedule link is provided in the Room doctype to view or add the course schedule for the classroom.